 Many company cultures are in a state of flux.
-A retreat can be a great way to revisit and reinforce your core values.
+People want more than efficiency, productivity, strategic initiatives and oh hum meetings.
+People are eager to re-engage and they want to do so in meaningful ways.
+A retreat offers a great way to revisit and reinforce your core values.
 Consider the money you spend as a capitalized investment in protecting and promoting your corporate culture.
 Ask yourself: "What's the price tag on retention?
 On hiring, on-boarding, and training new people to fill vacant positions?
-Our leaders are responsible for cascading the culture out to new hires.
-What happens if they get it wrong?
-Is it reasonable to assume our retreat will mitigate some of these costs?
+On engagement and accountability?
+If leaders are responsible for cascading the culture out to new hires, what happens if they get it wrong?
+Is it reasonable to assume a retreat will mitigate some of these costs?"